aymenhmid/My_CS50_Youtube_Latest_Videos_MCP_Server_Tut00011/README.md

 #### Option B: Web/CLI variants
 If you use a CLI or web-based Inspector variant that supports HTTP MCP:
 - Start the server locally (see Run above).
+  '''powershell
+  npx @modelcontextprotocol/inspector
+  '''
+  and the mcp inspector will open in browser
 - Add a server with:
   - Transport: `http`
   - URL: `http://localhost:9999/`